escripture/escripture.github.io/README.md

 5. Restore 'do not swear' to  'do not swear falsely'.
 The Shem Tov provides a Torah-compatible rendering.

-6. Omit possible additions to Yeshua's prayer.
+6. Omit possible additions to Yahushua's prayer.
 Prefer the Nestle-Aland and United Bible Societies reading over tradition.

 7. Omit unlikely verse Matthew 17:21.